Wednesday, September 3, 2025

 “For the shepherds have become dull-hearted and have not sought the Lord; therefore, they shall not prosper, and all their flocks shall be scattered.”
 Jeremiah 10:21

-Jesus contrasted the difference between the one who shepherds for profit’s sake and the one who shepherds as a prophet for the sheep’s sake.
-He said, “I am the good shepherd.
-The good shepherd gives His life for the sheep.
-But a hireling, he who is not the shepherd, one who does not own the sheep, sees the wolf coming and leaves the sheep and flees; and the wolf catches the sheep and scatters them.
-The hireling flees because he is a hireling and does not care about the sheep.
-[14]
+Jesus contrasted the difference between one who shepherds for profit’s sake and one who prophets for the sheep’s sake.
+In John 10:11, Jesus said, “I am the good shepherd.
+The good shepherd gives His life for the sheep.”

 “Behold, the noise of the report has come, and a great commotion out of the north country, to make the cities of Judah desolate, a den of jackals.”
 Jeremiah 10:22